Falmouth-Games-Academy/comp160-engineering/README.md

 # Engineering for portability.

-## What must be considered during a portable game's development?
+## How can portability be made more efficient in game development?

 A game's portability is a reference to the hardware and software abstractions that have facilitated the ability to play a game on different hardware and on different operating systems.